jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 A text out of the old symbol documentation said:

 List diagram elements
-List programming aspects
+List programming concepts
-Programming aspects with diagram elements.
+Programming concepts with diagram elements.
-Then associate diagram elements with programming aspects and
+Then associate diagram elements with programming concepts and

 Not so long ago I separated the conceptual explanations from the expression in a diagram and in text code.
 But the list above leads to not only explaining all concepts in a diagram,
-but also all diagram elements as a concept.
+but also all diagram elements as an aspect.
-That can lead to the specification of the most basic concepts, which have the most basic expression in a diagram.
+That can lead to the specification of the most basic aspects, which have the most basic expression in a diagram.
 Maybe the order of explanations will be adapted to that.
 But I won’t start working on that right now.
 It is something for the future.